benjymous/annotations/sandman/sandman.01.md

   > [floatright width-40pc] ![Original marketing poster for The Sandman - 'I will show you terror in a handful of dust'](images/TerrorInAHandfulOfDust.jpg)

-  Morpheus' thoughts - hard to see, because (in my copy, at least) the coloration is rather odd - but the thought reads, "And I have showed him fear..."
-This may be only speculation, but to me this seems reminiscent of a T.S.
+  Morpheus' thoughts - hard to see, because (in my copy, at least) the coloration is rather odd - but the thought reads, _"And I have showed him fear..."_ This may be only speculation, but to me this seems reminiscent of a T.S.
 Eliot quote, from his poem "The Wasteland".
 The quote reads, "..I will show you fear in a handful of dust."
 I was reminded of this on first reading, and then, on further investigation of Morpheus' actions directly preceding this, on page 37, was rewarded with the final panel - and those grains falling from his hand, if I am not entirely mistaken, are sand.
 (And I have showed him fear in a handful of sand.)
 In fact, I think it should be 'shown' in that form, the pluperfect (I show, I was showing, I showed, I have shown?).
 Let us consult the might of the OED and see if Gaiman is, indeed, guilty of the carnal sin of bad grammar... no; all is absolved; our deity is returned to infallibility; Showed or Shown are both acceptable.

   This was confirmed in the Sandman Companion to indeed be based on the T.S.
 Eliot quote.
-The original marketing adverts for _Sandman_ positioned it as a horror comic, with the tagline "I will show you terror in a handful of dust".
+The original marketing adverts for _Sandman_ positioned it as a horror comic, with the tagline _"I will show you terror in a handful of dust"_.
 Goodness knows what the DC marketing department made of the rest of the run...

+- #### Panel 6

+  This first chapter ends with the same view, and the same words it started with: _Wake up_.

 ## Credits